fritzjoostenz/roadR/README.md

-# roadR
+# ttamR
-R-tools for Road Network Analysis and Modelling
+Toolset for Transportation Asset Management in R jointly created and maintained by Fritz Jooste (Lonrix Ltd) and Lucien Zhang (Beca New Zealand)